vuldb/cyber_threat_intelligence/actors/IMG Files/README.md

-# .IMG Files - Cyber Threat Intelligence
+# IMG Files - Cyber Threat Intelligence

-These _indicators_ were reported, collected, and generated during the [VulDB CTI analysis](https://vuldb.com/?kb.cti) of the actor known as [.IMG Files](https://vuldb.com/?actor..img_files).
+These _indicators_ were reported, collected, and generated during the [VulDB CTI analysis](https://vuldb.com/?kb.cti) of the actor known as [IMG Files](https://vuldb.com/?actor.img_files).
 The _activity monitoring_ correlates data from social media, forums, chat rooms, and darknet markets.
 It helps to determine associated actors, specific activities, expected intentions, emerging research, and ongoing attacks.
 Our unique _predictive model_ uses _big data_ to forecast activities and their characteristics.

-_Live data_ and more _analysis capabilities_ are available at [https://vuldb.com/?actor..img_files](https://vuldb.com/?actor..img_files)
+_Live data_ and more _analysis capabilities_ are available at [https://vuldb.com/?actor.img_files](https://vuldb.com/?actor.img_files)

 ## Countries

-These _countries_ are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with .IMG Files:
+These _countries_ are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with IMG Files:

 * [CN](https://vuldb.com/?country.cn)
 * [US](https://vuldb.com/?country.us)